 Once the rows of teeth on a circular saw blade have been filed and set, the next step is to sharpen them.

 This is a crucial process that ensures optimal cutting performance and longevity of the blade.
-To accomplish this task, one must use a triangular file with three to four faces.
+One must use a triangular file with three to four faces to accomplish this task.

 When using a triangular file, it is important to maintain the correct angle and pressure for each tooth.